b21-c/java-fact-generator/README.md

 4. Follow the prompts in the console

 ## Sample Output
-Hello!
+'''Hello!
 Before we start, let's test your luck.
 Pick a number between 1 and 3: 3
 It's your lucky day!
 Let's continue with the program.
 Enter your First Name: Brandon